 About

 I’m Den Delimarsky.
-I am an engineer and product manager, currently working at Microsoft in the Identity and Network Access (IDNA) division helping the team ship a great authentication library.
+I am an engineer and product manager, currently working at Microsoft in the security organization helping the team ship secure and performant authentication and authorization libraries.
 I started my engineering journey all the way back in the 90s, with a 386 box that was barely enough to run DOS games (I’ve upgraded since then).
 I’ve spent plenty of time writing code in Visual Basic 6.0 but for more than two decades now I am writing C# and Python.
 I’m learning C++, Rust, and Go when I need to really get out of my comfort zone.

-I genuinely enjoy mixing product sense with putting hands on the keyboard and getting code out to the public - that’s the reason I steered my career towards developer tools and experiences.
+I genuinely enjoy mixing product sense with putting hands on the keyboard and getting code out to the public - that’s the reason I steered my career towards developer tools.

 What projects do you build and maintain? #